TaoNYC/supervised_learning/README.md

-# Unsupervised Machine Learning
+# Supervised Machine Learning

-This is a Python application allowing users to use unsupervised learning to analyze and bucketing crypto coins data
+This is a Python application allowing users to use supervised learning to analyze and predict crypto the loan status (good or bad)

-The application works by importing and cleaning data from csv, applying Kmeans and PCA method to clusering data, use hvplot to Visualize and Compare the Results.
+The application works by importing and cleaning data from csv, Split the data into training and testing datasets by using `train_test_split`, and applying LogisticRegression and RandomOverSampler (to increase the size of minority samples) to predict loan status